Editors’ Choice: Overlanding Fridges & Freezers

 Photo by Dometic

 We hope you like beer and are plenty thirsty.
 Because this behemoth of a fridge can hold a whopping 153 beer cans.
 And the whole thing only weighs 65.27 pounds, which is shocking considering that it has a 99-liter interior capacity.
 What’s more, it can manage temperatures between 50 and -7 degrees Fahrenheit.
 And you can operate it through Bluetooth or over Wi-Fi.
-So you are never out of ways to check to make sure you beloved beer is cool as cool can be.
+So you are never out of ways to check to make sure your beloved beer is as cool as cool can be.
 Really, though, if you’re bringing 153 beers on an overlanding journey, no matter how long the duration, you ought to consider seeking help.
 Just sayin’.

 MSRP: $1,349.99